 When starting out in business, you’re simply happy to have clients in the books and to be regularly invoicing them!
 At this early stage, pricing projects can be ad hoc, with numbers roughly drawn from employees’ wages and an estimate of how long each project may take.
 However, as your company grows, this off-the-cuff approach can end up costing you money as well as clients, if you’re not careful.

-That’s why at Beyond, we use time management software, or timesheets, to keep track of the finer details such as billable hours, who is being paid to do what and how much for, profitability, and any extra expenses incurred.
+That’s why at Beyond, we use time management software, or timesheets, to keep track of the finer details such as billable hours, who is being paid to do what and for how much, profitability, and any extra expenses incurred.
 Many of our clients use their own preferred timesheets, so we thought it would be helpful to do a roundup of our three favourite time management tools that integrate with Xero!

 Top 3 time management tools that integrate with Xero